meshack-mbuvi/Syndicate-web3-dashboard/README.md

 ## Node Version

 [Use NVM to install Node.js 16](https://github.com/nvm-sh/nvm).
+On a Mac, this can be installed via Homebrew with `brew install nvm`.

 You can add this script to your `.bashrc` or `.zshrc` to auto-use the right version of Node.

 ```sh
 enter_directory() {